-If you have a physical, mental, or emotional health condition that limits activities like bathing, dressing, or daily chores, or if you live in a medical facility or nursing home, answering "yes" won't increase your health care costs.
+If you have a physical, mental, or emotional health condition that limits activities (like bathing, dressing, or daily chores, etc.), a special health care need, or live in a medical facility or nursing home, answering "yes" won't increase your health care costs.
 If you have a disability or special health care need, you may qualify for free or low-cost coverage.

-If you're not a U.S. citizen but have eligible immigration status to get coverage through the Marketplace, fill in "yes" and provide your document type and document ID number(s) (see pages 7-9).
+If you're not a U.S. citizen but have eligible immigration status to get coverage through the Marketplace, fill in "yes" and provide your document type and document ID number(s) (see pages 6-8).
 If you have more than one of these documents, list all of them.

-Items 19-20
+Items 18-19

-Ethnicity and race questions are optional.
-This information will help the U.S. Department of Health and Human Services (HHS) better understand and improve the health and health care for all Americans.
-Providing this information won't impact your eligibility for health coverage, your health plan options, or your costs in any way.
+Ethnicity and race questions are optional, but information helps the U.S. Department of Health and Human Services improve service to all people using the Marketplace.
+We use this information to make sure everyone gets fair access to coverage.
+Providing this information won't impact eligibility, plan options, or costs.

-PERSON 1: Current job & income information
+PERSON 1: Current job & income information (Page 3)